 Today, the ownership of Santa Cruz Island is divided between The Nature Conservancy and the Channel Islands National Park Service.
 The Nature Conservancy owns and manages the western 76% of the island; the eastern 24% is owned and managed by the Channel Islands National Park Service.

-For contact and general information about the NRS Santa Cruz Island Reserve, click here.
+For contact information for the NRS Santa Cruz Island Reserve, click here.